OpenEdition/oai-openedition/docs/source/index.rst

 The OpenEdition OAI-PMH repository provides metadata of the documents published on `OpenEdition Books <https://books.openedition.org>`_, `OpenEdition Journals <https://journals.openedition.org>`_, `Hypotheses <https://hypotheses.org>`_, and `Calenda <http://calenda.org>`_.

-The version 2 beta of the OAI-PMH repository is available at https://XXX TODO
+The version 2 beta of the OAI-PMH repository is available at https://metadata.openedition.org/oai2

 The version 1 is available at https://oai.openedition.org.